Seyud/Mediatek_Mali_GPU_Governor/docs/en/README.md

 ### Features

+#### Core Functions
 - **Real-time Status Monitoring**: View module running status, version information, and game mode status
 - **GPU Frequency Configuration**: View and edit current GPU frequency table configuration, supporting adjustment of frequency, voltage, and memory levels
-- **Game List Management**: View and edit configured game lists
+- **Game List Management**: View and edit configured game lists, supporting adding/removing games
 - **Log Viewing**: View module operation logs in real-time, supporting selection of different log files and log levels
+- **Margin Settings**: Support for adjusting the margin percentage for GPU frequency calculation

+#### Interface Features
 - **Dark Mode Support**: Automatically adapts to system dark/light mode, with manual toggling also available
-- **Log Level Settings**: Support for directly setting log levels in the WebUI
 - **Multi-language Support**: Support for Chinese and English interfaces, automatically detecting system language settings
-- **Voltage Adjustment**: Support for using a rotary selector for voltage adjustment, long press for continuous adjustment (±625 units each time)
+- **Voltage Adjuster**: Support for using a rotary selector for voltage adjustment, long press for continuous adjustment (±625 units each time)
-- **Game Mode Real-time Updates**: Checks for game mode status changes every second and updates the interface
+- **Real-time Updates**: Checks for game mode status changes every second and updates the interface
+- **Toast Notifications**: Operation feedback and status notifications

 ### Interface Layout

-The WebUI provides a multi-page layout, with page switching via the bottom bar, including the following main sections:
+The WebUI uses a multi-page layout with page switching via the bottom navigation bar:

+#### 📊 Status Page
-- **Status Page**: Displays module running status, version information, and game mode switch
+- Display module running status and version information
-- **Configuration Page**: Displays and edits current configuration of frequency, voltage, and memory frequency levels, as well as managing game lists and margin settings
-- **Log Page**: Displays recent operation logs, supporting selection of different log files and log levels
-- **Settings Page**: Provides theme settings, language settings, log level settings, and other options
+- Game mode switch control
+- Current GPU frequency and load display

+#### ⚙️ Configuration Page
+- GPU frequency table configuration editing
+- Voltage and memory frequency level adjustment
+- Game list management
+- Margin setting adjustment

+#### 📝 Log Page
+- Real-time log viewing
+- Log file selection (gpu_gov.log, initsvc.log)
+- Log level filtering

+#### 🔧 Settings Page
+- Theme settings (dark/light/auto)
+- Language settings (Chinese/English/auto)
+- Log level settings
+- Other advanced options

 ## Frequently Asked Questions ❓

+### Basic Usage Questions

 **Q: How do I confirm the module is working properly?**
 A: Check the `/data/adb/gpu_governor/log/gpu_gov.log` log file to confirm normal frequency adjustment records.
 Or view the module status and logs through the WebUI interface.
 When working normally, the logs should contain records of GPU load and frequency adjustments.

 **Q: How does game mode work?**
-A: Game mode has two activation methods: 1) It automatically applies when detecting applications listed in `games.conf` running; 2) It can be manually enabled through the `action.sh` script or WebUI.
-In game mode, a more aggressive frequency increase strategy is used (load thresholds at 5/20/60/85), entering high load areas faster to provide a better gaming experience.
+A: Game mode has two activation methods: 1) When detecting applications listed in `games.conf` running, it automatically applies game mode; Game mode uses a more aggressive frequency increase strategy (load thresholds at 5/20/60/85), entering high load areas faster to provide a better gaming experience.

 **Q: How do I add custom games to the list?**
 A: Edit the `/data/adb/gpu_governor/game/games.conf` file and add the game's package name.
 Or add it through the game list page in the WebUI interface.
 The module will automatically scan for installed games on the device during installation and generate an initial game list.